Dr Megan Price

 -

 Megan Price joined the Department of Politics and International Relations in May 2022 as a Research Associate in International Relations.
 Prior to moving to Sheffield, she completed a Bachelor of Arts with Class I Honours (2014) and a PhD (2019) in the field of IR at the University of Queensland, Australia.
 Her research interests include international security, terrorism, human rights, and the politics of legitimacy.
-She recenty published a monograph based on her PhD - International Legitimacy and the Domestic Use of Force: A New Theoretical Framework with Routledge Press.
+She recently published a monograph based on her PhD - International Legitimacy and the Domestic Use of Force: A New Theoretical Framework with Routledge Press.
 The book explores how states have sought to justify violent counter-insurgency measures to international audiences.

 - Research interests